hortonworks-gallery/ambari-zeppelin-service/README.md

 ```
 - If you deployed in a VirtualBox Sandbox environment, enable port forwarding on ports 9995 and 9996.
 If you don't enable port 9996, the Zeppelin UI/Ambari View shows disconnected on the upper right and none of the default tutorials are visible.

-- Ensure Spark is installed/started.
+- Ensure Spark is installed.
 If not, use Add service wizard to install Spark.
 You can also bring down services that are not used by this tutorial (like Oozie/Falcon) and, additionally, install Hive if you want to leverage from Hive tables in Zeppelin Notebook.

 - (Optional) To download Spark 1.5.0 instead (not supported yet)
 ```